Jack Levin (sociologist)

 Jack Levin (born June 28, 1941) specializes in research on murder, prejudice and hate, sociology of aging and sociology of conflict at Northeastern University in Boston, Massachusetts.
 He has interviewed and corresponded with brutal killers, such as the Hillside Strangler and Charles Manson, and other violent criminals: serial killers and rapists, mass murderers, and vicious hatemongers.
 He is also asked by news and television reports to comment on important occurrences of homicide or hate.
 Along with interviews, writing material, teaching classes, and research Levin has also given talks about violence or hate to groups including the White House Conference on Hate Crimes, Department of Justice, the Department of Education, OSCE’s Officer for Democratic Institutions and Human Rights and the International Association of Chiefs of Police.
 Jack Levin has authored and co-authored over 30 books and has written and published over 200 articles.

 Biography

 Current

-Jack Levin, Ph.D. is currently the Irving and Betty Brudnick Professor of Sociology and Criminology Emeritus at Northeastern University in Boston, Massachusetts where he teaches one course per year, “Sociology of Violence and Hate.”
+Levin is the Irving and Betty Brudnick Professor of Sociology and Criminology Emeritus at Northeastern University in Boston, Massachusetts where he teaches one course per year, “Sociology of Violence and Hate.”
 His course is only offered in the Fall semester and is held in Shillman Hall due to its large class size.
 He specializes in criminology, prejudice, and aging and is considered an authority on serial killers, mass murderers, and hate crimes.
 He is also the co-director of the Brudnick Center on Conflict and Violence at Northeastern University.
-Additionally he is known to be a direct descendant of Albert Einstein.

 Levin was honored by the Massachusetts Council for Advancement and Support of Education as its “Professor of the Year” and has received awards from the American Sociological Association, New England Sociological Association, Eastern Sociological Society, Association for Applied and Clinical Sociology, and Society for the Study of Social Problems.